josephharold/visualization-app/README.md

 # VISUALIZATION APP

 A web app that uses visualizations techniques to extract ideas from datasets.
-This is webapp is made for the requirement for ITD112.
+This webapp is made for the requirement for ITD112.

 ## Installation Instructions: